UPDATE 4-Ten new cases of coronavirus in Iran, two dead- officials

 Most of the cases, including eight of the new infections, have been in Qom, a Shi'ite Muslim holy city 120 km (75 miles) south of the capital Tehran.
 Schools, universities and seminaries in Qom will be closed on Sunday and Monday in an effort to prevent the spread of the virus, the government crisis management headquarters for Qom province announced on Saturday, according to the official IRNA news agency.

 Health officials had called on Thursday for the suspension of all religious gatherings in Qom.
-The cases in Iraq have affected the neighboring region.
+The cases in Iran have affected the neighboring region.

 The United Arab Emirates announced two new coronavirus cases on Saturday, an Iranian tourist and his wife, the state news agency WAM reported, raising the total number of coronavirus cases in that country to 13.
 Lebanon confirmed its first coronavirus case on Friday, a 45-year-old woman returning from Qom.